The Ohio State University

 Paper Presentations

 Location: Paper presentations are in Scott Lab, across 19th Street from the Physics Research Building.
-The day after the registration deadline, you will receive a confirmation of your presentation location and time.
+If you registered successfully, you received a confirmation of your presentation location and time via email.
+The complete schedule for paper presentations is here.

 How it works: Presentations are scheduled at 15 minute intervals.
 You are asked to attend the entire 90 minute session in which you are scheduled.
 Note: A “paper presentation” is just a PowerPoint presentation that you deliver in person.
 Check with your program lead as to whether you are required to write or submit a paper.
 The symposium event does NOT require it.

-The day after the registration deadline you will receive by email a OneDrive folder link where you should upload your presentation in Powerpoint format.
-Your session moderator should have access to this folder and you should be able to update it right up to the session start.
+If you registered successfully, you should have received by email on 7/21/2025 a OneDrive folder link where you should upload your presentation in Powerpoint format.
+Your session moderator will have access to this folder and you should be able to update it right up to the start of the session.
 As a backup, you should ALSO bring the file on a flash/thumb drive.
 Please arrive 10 minutes early to your session so that the moderator can bring up your presentation on the desktop of the presentation computer before the presentations begin.
 Presentations will begin promptly at the scheduled time.

 When it is your time to present, you should come forward.
 Your moderator will introduce you and the title of your paper.
 You will have 8-10 minutes to present and 3-5 minutes for questions.
 The moderator will give you a sign when there are 2 minutes remaining.
 Please limit your presentation to the allotted time so that the sessions run on time and attendees who wish to go to another room can do so and be assured of not interrupting a presentation in progress.